 THE SEED IS PLANTED . . .

 The first step is the aspirancy.
 It is a time to “come and see,” and involves two weekend retreats in our extern quarters, followed by two more weekends and an extended live-in experience within the enclosure.

 BECOMING ROOTED . . .

-After an aspirant applies and is accepted for admission to our community, the first year to year-and-a-half is spent as a postulant.
+After an aspirant applies and is accepted for admission to our community, a period of at least one year, which may be extended up to two years, is spent as a postulant.
 One is given time to adjust to a whole new culture, so different from the world “outside.”
 The rhythm of our daily life starts to “form” the person as a nun, a woman religious serving God through the purely contemplative life.